eclipse-tractusx/portal-shared-components/docs/admin/migration/migration.md

 ### The following Shared components may be affected by the update:

 Overriding these shared component directly in the target project may cause issues.
-    Please referer to the MUI documentaiton: https://mui.com/x/migration/migration-data-grid-v6/ and make the recommended changes.
+Please refer to the [MUI migration data-grid v6 documentation](https://mui.com/x/migration/migration-data-grid-v6) and make the recommended changes.

 - PageLoadingTable (Uses MUI DataGrid)
 - Table (Uses MUI DataGrid)

 ### MUI migration documention: